 - A person who spends more and more time alone

 Professional treatment centers like The Right Step Houston understand what opioids do to the unsuspecting brain and body.
 Our 24-hour medical staff can assist you through the early withdrawal days.
 And our trained counselors will walk with you as you work to reach and maintain sobriety.
+Call 1.844.768.0169 today if you or a loved one are struggling with prescription pain medication abuse and addiction.

 Ask Susan or any other person who’s struggled to overcome opioid addiction, and they’ll likely suggest you find ways to prevent an opioid problem before it starts.

 You can start by having a frank conversation with your doctor.
 Say, “I’m well aware of the risks of opioid use and misuse, even in people with no history of addiction.
-Can you tell me your ideas for managing my pain without prescription pain medication?
+Can you tell me your ideas for managing my pain without prescription pain medicine?
 If you feel like opioids are necessary, how can we work to limit my dosage amount to the absolute minimum?”

 If you receive pushback of any kind—or get a too-casual vibe about the nature of opioids—consider a second opinion.
 Advocating for yourself now may save you a world of trouble in the future.